We strive to be active members of our local community.

 All programs run in Peterson Creek, a culturally significant area to our local First Nation.

-I respectfully acknowledge that we live and work on the traditional territory of the Secwepemc Nation and the Tk’emlups te Secwepemc people.
+We respectfully acknowledge that we live and work on the traditional territory of the Secwepemc Nation and the Tk’emlups te Secwepemc people.

 Sprouting Knowledge is dedicated to providing rich playful opportunities for children and their families to connect to nature.
-I strive to build relationships that support and nurture our development as human beings through play, observation, reflection and stewardship.
+We strive to build relationships that support and nurture our development as human beings through play, observation, reflection and stewardship.

-I seek to be an organization that inspires families to connect more deeply to the natural world and thus care for it as they would their children.
+We seek to be an organization that inspires families to connect more deeply to the natural world and thus care for it as they would their children.

 “Unless we are willing to encourage our children to reconnect with and appreciate the natural world,